oschwartz10612/poppler-windows/README.md

 ### Poppler-data out of date?

+- Copy the latest download link for poppler-data from the [offical poppler site](https://poppler.freedesktop.org/).

-- Create a new pull request and update the link under the action `Download poppler data` in `package.yaml`.
+- Create a new pull request and update the `POPPLER_DATA_URL` under in `package.sh`.

 - After merged the tag will be matched and the workflow will trigger a new release.